zaiisao/Documentation/en/Interactive Broadcast/join_live_windows.md

 ### Set the channel profile as Live Broadcast
 After initializing AgoraRtcEngine, call the <code>setChannelProfile</code> method to set the channel profile.
 AgoraRtcEngine applies optimization according to the channel profile.

 In the <code>setChannelProfile</code> method, set the channel profile as Live Broadcast.
 This profile applies to an interactive broadcast scenario.
-Each channel includes two roles: Host and Audience.
-The host (broadcaster) sends and receives audio streams while the audience can only receive the audio streams.
+Each channel includes two roles:

+- The host (broadcaster) sends and receives audio streams.
+- The audience receives audio streams.

 > -   Call the <code>setChannelProfile</code> method before joining a channel.